nix-community/disko/docs/quickstart.md

 # ...
 ```

-Than finish the installation and reboot your machine
+Then finish the installation and reboot your machine

 ```
 $ nixos-install